akneni/pygrab/README.md

 - **Asynchronous Support**: PyGrab includes functions for making asynchronous HTTP requests, allowing you to efficiently grab data from multiple URLs at once.
 - **JavaScript Support**: PyGrab can render JavaScript-enabled websites, allowing you to grab data from dynamic web pages.
 - **Interface with Tor Network**: PyGrab includes built-in support for routing requests through the tor network.
+- **Automated IP Rotation**: PyGrab includes built-in support for rotating connections to the Tor Network.

 ## Installation